swirldev/swirldev.github.io/instructors.md

 ## Step 6: Create your interactive content!

-For more complete information see the [swirlify wiki](https://github.com/swirldev/swirlify/wiki), but here some helpful hints to get you on your way:
+**For more complete information see [the swirlify documentation](http://swirlstats.com/swirlify/)**, but here some helpful hints to get you on your way:

 - Save your lesson file often as you edit it!
-- To test your lesson in swirl, save the lesson file, then type `testit()` at the prompt.
-You may wish to use the `from` and `to` arguments with `testit()` for testing specific portions of your lesson.
-Check out `?testit` for more information.
+- To demo your lesson in swirl, save the lesson file, then type `demo_lesson()` at the prompt.
+You may wish to use the `from` and `to` arguments with `demo_lesson()` for testing specific portions of your lesson.
+Check out `?demo_lesson` for more information.
 - Use <a href="http://git-scm.com/" target="_blank">Git</a> and <a href="https://github.com/" target="_blank">GitHub</a>!
 If you're new to version control, GitHub provides <a href="https://help.github.com/articles/set-up-git" target="_blank">excellent tutorials</a> for beginners. swirl even has a built-in function (`install_course_github()`) that allows students to download a course directly from your GitHub repository!
 - A great way to get comfortable with authoring your own content is by <a href="https://guides.github.com/activities/forking/" target="_blank">forking</a> our <a href="https://github.com/swirldev/swirl_courses" target="_blank">course repository</a> on GitHub and loading one of our R Programming lessons into swirlify (using `set_lesson()`).
-Experiment by making changes to the lesson, then use `testit()` to run the lesson in swirl with your changes.
+Experiment by making changes to the lesson, then use `demo_lesson()` to run the lesson in swirl with your changes.
 - Read <code>?AnswerTests</code> for more information on how answer testing works.
 - Keep your answer tests simple at first (e.g. `omnitest('x <- rnorm(10)')`), so that you can focus on writing content.
 You can always go back and make them more sophisticated later.
 - Any variables you define in initLesson.R will appear in the user's workspace upon starting the lesson.